-26 Aug From Quora: Do Jews smoke?
+26 Aug Do Hasidim smoke?

 Among Satmar Hasidic Jews, women never smoke.
 It’s really unheard of.
 But quite common for men, even though it’s officially frowned upon.
 Smoking is seen as deviant and often a way men try to be “cool”, but it’s not the kind of transgression that can push someone out of the fold.

 The reason Hasidic men often smoke probably goes back to ‘tabik’, or tobacco.
 Hasidic rabbis famously thought favorably of tobacco and often smoked/snuffed it themselves.